 Contracts that give rise to both a financial asset for one company and a financial liability or equity instrument for another company.

-- To deliver cash or another financial asset to another company.
+- a contractual obligation: • to deliver cash or another financial asset to another company; or

-- Certain contracts that will or may be settled in ING’s own equity instruments.
+- a contract that will or may be settled in the company’s own equity instruments.

 First call date